NEJulnes/PromptingWithPseudocode/Documentation.markdown

 - `language`: Programming language for `compare` or `code`.
 This is a text input or option selection.
 - `code`: The code snippet you want to discuss.
 This has many sub-parameters.
 	- `context`: The `code` itself (e.g. `string HelloWorld = "Hello World!"`).
 This is text input.
+	- `components`: Denotes the sections to be generated.
+This is an array of text values.
-	- `classes`: Holds class(es) to be generated.
+ 	- `classes`: Holds the class(es) to be generated.
 This is an array  of text values.
 	- `functions`: Holds the function(es) to be generated.
 This is an array  of text values.
 	- `variables`: Holds the variable(s) to be generated.
 This is an array  of text values.
 	- `architectural`: This is a way to structure `code`.
 This is an array of architectural patterns.